domschrei/krunner-symbols/README.md

 `sudo pacman -S ki18n krunner qt5-base cmake extra-cmake-modules`

-_Note that there is a `plasma5-runners-symbols` [package from AUR](https://aur.archlinux.org/packages/plasma5-runners-symbols/ "link to AUR package"), but it is unfortunately not kept up to date as of now._
+_Note that there is a `plasma5-runners-symbols` [package from AUR](https://aur.archlinux.org/packages/plasma5-runners-symbols/ "link to AUR package"), but it is unfortunately not kept up to date._

 **Debian / Ubuntu**